Prince Albert National Park Nature Centre

 Bring your family to the Nature Centre for hands-on learning about the park's natural and cultural heritage.
 Here you’ll find a multitude of interactive exhibits that take you to the West Side, over the wetlands, through the forests and more!
 Staff are available to answer questions and provide suggestions about which trails to hike or lakes to paddle as you seek the wild nature of the park.
 The Nature Centre is also a place for celebration and learning about the rich Indigenous cultures and history that existed here long before it became part of our family of national parks in Canada.

 The Nature Centre, located on Lakeview Drive in Waskesiu, is a beautiful, federally designated heritage building of spruce logs and fieldstone dating from the 1930's.
 It is the starting place for many interpretive programs and special events.
-The facility operates from mid-May to the end of September.
+The facility typically operates from mid-May to mid-October

 Waskesiu Heritage Museum and Friends of the Park bookstore